You are viewing a story from harrypotterfanfiction.com

 He seemed amused.
 'What're you laughing about?'

-'Oh, just,' I tried to block out the memory of the aforementioned drinking game/carnage.
+'Oh, just,' I tried to block out the memory of the aforementioned drinking game/carnage before it got too, as Lettuce would put it, salacious.
 'I just remembered Burns night...that's all.'

 Clearing my mind of drunken, poetry-fuelled escapades proved somewhat difficult.
 My hand rested on the curve between his neck and his shoulder; instead, I ran my fingers along his collarbone, trying to come up with something else to think about - and then my fingers passed over a dent in the bone.

 'You've gone quiet,' he said, as I backtracked my fingers.
 Nope, definitely a dent.
 Right in the bone.

 'Oh...' he said.
 'I...I fell off a swing when I was seven.
 Broke the bone.'